 Source Allows the user to select the source signal for FFT.
-Available sources are Expand A, Expand B, Memory C, Memory D, Function E, Function F, Channel 1, and Channel 2.
+Available sources are Expand A, Expand B, Function C, Function D, Function E, Function F, Channel 1, Channel 2, Channel 3 and Channel 4.
 The source waveform must be a time-domain waveform.
-The exception is a sequence waveform, which can be processed one segment at a time by expanding and then using the expanded waveform as the source.
 Multiplicative Factor and Additive Constant These parameters define a linear transformation of the input data prior to the FFT calculation.
 Window Type The window type defines the bandwidth and shape of the equiva- lent filter associated with the FFT processing.
-The Rectangular window is normally used when: a) the signal is a transient which is completely contained in the time-domain window b) the signal is known to have a fundamental frequency compo- nent which is an integral multiple of the fundamental frequency of the window.
+The Rectangular window is normally used when: a) the signal is a transient which is completely contained in the time-domain window. b) the signal is known to have a fundamental frequency compo- nent which is an integer multiple of the fundamental frequency of the window.
 Signals not in this class show varying amounts of spectral leakage and scallop loss, which can be corrected by using one of the other windows.
 The popular Von Hann (Hanning) and Hamming windows re- duce leakage and improve amplitude accuracy.
 However, the frequency resolution is also reduced.
 The Flat Top window provides excellent amplitude accuracy, with moderate reduction of leakage, at the cost of frequency resolution.
 The Blackman-Harris window reduces the leakage to a mini- mum, with a trade-off in frequency resolution.
-Table 5 in the FFT glossary section of this chapter shows the parameters of equivalent filters.
+Table 5 in the FFT glossary in this section shows the parameters of equivalent filters.
 Zero Suppression When Zero Suppression is turned ON, the DC component of the input signal is forced to zero prior to the FFT processing.
 This improves the amplitude resolution, especially when the input has a large DC component.
+Nyquist Frequency The Nyquist frequency (the upper limit of the spectrum frequency range) is displayed at the bottom of the menu page (Figure 91), together with the number of points input to the FFT and the frequency resolution, Δf .
+FFT on Sequence Waveforms FFT accepts waveforms consisting of one segment (single sweep or RIS) or several segments (Sequence).
+Spectra obtained by FFT of segments constitute a frequency domain sequence.
+Note that Ny- quist frequency, number of points and Δf apply to each individual segment.
+FFT POWER AVERAGE Applications Power Average is defined as the average sum of squared spectrum magnitude, over many successsive sweeps.
+It is useful for the characterization of broadband noise or of periodic signals for which a stable trigger signal is not available.
+Note that this type of averaging measures the total power (signal and noise) at each frequency.
+A Function (C, D, E or F) can be defined as the Power Average of FFT spectra computed by another Function.
+Adjusting the FFT Power Average Pressing Redefine (51) while Function C, D, E or F is selected accesses the Power Average menu (Figure 90), which allows the user to adjust the following parameters: